-In the past decade, there have been groundbreaking innovations in the aviation industry and fliers are definitely reaping the benefits.
+There have been groundbreaking innovations in the aviation industry in the past decade, and fliers are definitely reaping the benefits.
 At the heart of these innovations are factors like convenience, speed, and intuitive technologies.

 - Self-boarding at gates

-The process of boarding a flight usually involves multiple interactions with airline staff but now, passengers at several airports can now scan their boarding passes to open automated clearance gates and board planes on their own.
+The process of boarding a flight usually involves multiple interactions with airline staff.
+Still, passengers at several airports can now scan their boarding passes to open automated clearance gates and board planes on their own.
 The McCarran Airport in Las Vegas introduced this system in 2012.

 - Wireless tablet at airport terminals